-But even so, the Bears held him to just 227 passing yards.
+Even so, the Bears held him to just 227 passing yards.
 It was Wentz’ three touchdown passes which showed a deficiency in coverage.
-As has been the case all season, Wentz went to his safety valve — tight end Zach Ertz — to the tune of 10 receptions for 103 yards, which marked the first time all season the Eagles have had a 100-yard receiver.
+As has been the case all season, Wentz went to his safety valve, tight end Zach Ertz.
+The two hooked up for 10 receptions for 103 yards.
+That marked the first time all season the Eagles have had a 100-yard receiver.
 One would like to think that had inside linebacker Danny Trevathan been healthy and on the field, he could have patrolled that area a little better, but it’s hard to make a case that Ertz still wouldn’t have played a huge role.

 The run defense was the single biggest disappointment of the afternoon.
 The normally stout Bears allowed 176 yards on the ground, 97 of which came from LeGarrette Blount.
 Three other players — including Wentz — rushed a combined 14 times for 82 yards, an average of 5.85 yards per carry.

 Again, let’s at least lay some facts on the table so as not to lose our heads over this.
-The Bears not only were without Trevathan — a major piece to the run defense puzzle — but were missing athletic playmaker Leonard Floyd.
+The Bears not only were without Trevathan, but were missing athletic playmaker Leonard Floyd.
 Floyd’s presence alone improves the outlook for the rest of his defensive teammates based on the extra attention he commands.

-But as I previously noted, the addition of those two players might have narrowed the gap to a slight degree but it would not have dramatically changed the outlook.
+But as I previously noted, the addition of those two players alone would not have dramatically changed the outlook.

 This game was decided early and it offered a clear example of what kind of rebuild the Bears still have in front of them.

-The Eagles have at the command of their offense two former backup quarterbacks in head coach Doug Pederson — who backed up Brett Favre in his playing days — and offensive coordinator Frank Reich — who backed up Jim Kelly and also orchestrated “The Comeback,” leading the Bills to an NFL-record, 32-point comeback victory in a 1993 playoff game.
+The Eagles have at the command of their offense two former backup quarterbacks.
+Doug Pederson, who backed up Brett Favre in his playing days, is head coach.
+Frank Reich, who backed up Jim Kelly and also orchestrated “The Comeback,” leading the Bills to an NFL-record, 32-point comeback victory in a 1993 playoff game, is offensive coordinator.

 The point?
 It’s no surprise that the Eagles have one of the best offenses in the NFL.
-They’re surrounded by intelligent offensive-minded coaches — and have quality players on that side of the ball, obviously.
+Intelligent offensive-minded coaches surround the quality players on that side of the ball, obviously.
 Their defense is strong, too, and it’s led by former Lions head coach, the squirrely little runt, Jim Schwartz.

 This is the model that I believe the Bears need to follow moving forward.
 While I don’t share the anger — “and da fire and da passion” — of Bears fans holding up Firefox logos to convey their desire for Ryan Pace to fire John Fox, I do think that it’s best — for the organization and the development of Trubisky — to bring on a young, offensive-minded innovator to lead the team in 2018 and beyond.

-In a perfect world, Vic Fangio stays on as defensive coordinator and leads that side of the ball much like Schwartz is doing in Philly, but I know that might be a bit of a stretch.
-Fangio will be considered for head coaching gigs and who’s to say he’d want to stay on and work under yet another new boss?
+In a perfect world, Vic Fangio stays on as defensive coordinator and leads that side of the ball like Schwartz is doing in Philly.
+But I know that might be a bit of a stretch.
+Teams with head coaching vacancies will consider Fangio for the job.
+Who’s to say he’d want to stay on and work under yet another new boss?
 Or that the new boss wouldn’t want to bring in his own defensive guy?

-If I had a short list of candidates for the Bears’ head coaching gig next year, Reich would be atop that list.
+Reich would be atop my short list of candidates for the Bears’ head coaching gig next year.
 The work he has done with Wentz seems encouraging for the development of Trubisky.